MLXIO

 Sony told The Verge the headphones are “the pinnacle of technology and design.”

 That price makes the positioning clear.
 The Collexion is listed at $650, while The Verge says the WH-1000XM6 usually sells for at least $200 less.
-It is also $100 above the Apple AirPods Max 2, based on the same source.
+It is also $100 above the Apple AirPods Max 2, based on the same source, putting it in the same premium-headphone conversation as Sennheiser’s Momentum 5.

 Sony built an anniversary flex, not an XM6 replacement